 The hike to Mt San Jacinto Peak on the Deer Springs Trail is one of the toughest and most beautiful hikes in Southern California.
 You'll climb over 5000 feet on the ascent of San Jacinto Peak, hiking through old-growth pine forests until you crest the summit.
-On the way back down, we'll hike the Wellman's Cienega Trail, which hugs the mountainside, offers incredible views of Tahquitz Peak and Suicide Rock, and feels more like Yosemite than Southern California.
+On the way back down, we'll hike the Wellman's Cienega Trail, which hugs the mountainside, offers incredible views of Tahquitz Peak and Lily Rock, and feels more like Yosemite than Southern California.
 You can tackle this underrated hike in one day or break it up overnight in Little Round Valley Campground.

 Deer Springs & San Jacinto Permit

 San Jacinto Wilderness area of San Bernardino National Forest and Mt San Jacinto State Park Wilderness.
 One permit covers both areas.
 You can pick up the free permit at the kiosk in front of the San Jacinto Ranger Station in Idyllwild located at The permits are in a kiosk outside of the station on the left, and are available 24/7.
 Fill out a normal permit for the Deer Springs Trail.
 Put the white copy in the box and the yellow copy in your pocket.
 A ranger might ask to see it on the trail.
 For entry and exit trail, put "Deer Springs."
 Getting to the Deer Springs Trail

 The trailhead is a few minutes up the road from the ranger station.
 Use this GPS address:

 There are no bathrooms or water fills at the trailhead.